openpreserve/jpylyzer/_posts/2015-12-03-Release-of-jpylyzer-1-15-1.md

 ---
 {% include JB/setup %}

 Version 1.15.1 of *jpylyzer* is now available.

+### Memory mapping

 The most notable improvement in this release is the use of [memory mapping](https://en.wikipedia.org/wiki/Memory-mapped_file) for reading input images.
 This results in better performance when processing (very) large files.
 This improvement was suggested by Stefan Weil of Mannheim University Library, and the changes are based on a patch he submitted.

 Two examples illustrate the benefits of this change: